Car buying tips

 Don't buy a mid-sized saloon unless you're buying second hand.
 When it comes to medium cars, the UK is a nation of hatchback buyers - we simply don't go in for medium saloons like the Chevrolet Cruze or Volkswagen Jetta in great numbers.
-So while the value of a saloon will drop like a stone if you buy it new, depreciation can be your friend if you're buying used - due to that weak second-hand demand you may find a bargain.
+So while the value of a saloon will drop like a stone if you buy it new, depreciation can be your friend if you're buying used, due to a lack of second-hand demand.

 5. Check the safety credentials

-Check the safety specification, especially if you're buying second hand.
-Many people buy medium hatchbacks as first family cars, but the equipment of used models can vary.
+Check a car's safety rating, especially if you're buying second hand.
+Many people buy medium hatchbacks as first family cars, but the safety equipment on used models can vary.
 Electronic stability control (ESC) is now a requirement for all new cars, but second-hand cars may not have it installed.
-Curtain airbags may not be standard on older models as well.
+Desirable safety kit such as curtain airbags may also not be installed.

 6. Boot space varies, too

-If you are considering a medium car as your first family car and you have small children, check that the boot will be large enough to accommodate your pram or pushchair.
+If you are considering a medium car as your first family car and you have small children, check that the boot will be large enough for your requirements.
 Some medium cars, such as the BMW 1 Series, may not offer sufficient space.
 However, there are some models that offer exceptionally large boots, like the Honda Civic, which have claimed capacities of more than 400 litres with the rear seats in place.